inloco/incognia-api-java/README.md

 #### Registering Web Login

-This method registers a new web login for the given installation and account, returning a `TransactionAssessment`, containing the risk assessment and supporting evidence.
+This method registers a new web login for the given request token and account, returning a `TransactionAssessment`, containing the risk assessment and supporting evidence.

 ```java
 IncogniaAPI api = IncogniaAPI.init("client-id", "client-secret");